OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container.md

 To set the connection string we provide an _environment variable_ `sqlDbConnectionString` (in this case to a local SQL server).

 In this case we are running the image `octopusdeploy/octopusdeploy:2018.3.13`.
-The tag maps directly to the Octopus Server version that is bundled in the image.
+The tag maps directly to the Octopus Server version that is bundled inside the image.

 ### Configuration
 When running an Octopus Server Image, the following values can be provided to configure the running Octopus Server instance.